Thavv1/pokerouge/MEs-Roadmap-Documentation.md

     - ⚙️ "Steal from player" functionality (Gholdengo ME) ❌
     - ⚙️ Add some spacing logic to MEs spawning so you don't get floods/droughts of MEs ❌
     - ⚙️ Push Dark Deal ME to a higher wave requirement (+30) as it seems to be functioning (mostly) bugless.

+- ### Low priority
+    - 🐛 Mysterious Challengers can spawn two trainers of the same type

 # 📝 Things to be done before Mystery Encounters ("~~~~MEs") MVP is finished: